-□You have rights related to your information and controlling how your health information is used.
-We give you a written notice, called a Notice of Privacy Practice, that tells about these rights and explains how we protect the privacy of your health information.

-How do we protect the privacy of your health information?

-- We make sure that unauthorized people don't see or change your records. - Except for the circumstances noted below, if we intend to give your health information to anyone who isn't providing your care or paying for your care, we are required to get written permission from you or someone you have given legal power to make decisions for you first. - There are certain exceptions that do not require us to get your written permission first.
-These exceptions are allowed or required by law. - □ We are required to release health information to government agencies that are checking on quality of care. - Because you are a member of our plan through Medicare, we are required to give Medicare your health information including information about your Part D prescription drugs.
-If Medicare releases your information for research or other uses, this will be done according to Federal statutes and regulations; typically, this requires that information that uniquely identifies you not be shared
+☐You have rights related to your information and controlling how your health information we give you a written notice, called a Notice of Privacy Practice, that tells abound explains how we protect the privacy of your health information.
+How do we protect the privacy of your health information? $\square$ We make sure that unauthorized people don't see or change your records. □ Except for the circumstances noted below, if we intend to give your health info anyone who isn't providing your care or paying for your care, we are required permission from you or someone you have given legal power to make decisio to get written □There are certain exceptions that do not require us to get your written permiss exceptions are allowed or required by law. sion first.
+These We are required to release health information to government agencies that quality of care. are checking on □ Because you are a member of our plan through Medicare, we are required your health information including information about your Part D prescription Medicare releases your information for research or other uses, this will be of Federal statutes and regulations; typically, this requires that information that identifies you not be shared n drugs.
+If done according to